How to lay sleepers for garden edging

 It’s best to consult a garden edging professional to make sure your materials are safe to use.

-One alternative is to use recycled plastic sleepers – also known as composite railway sleepers instead!
+One alternative is to use recycled plastic sleepers – also known as composite sleepers instead!
 They don’t rot or degrade and can resist water, oil, and other chemicals.

 Should you hire a professional to lay your sleepers?